WillCallTickets/WillCall/test.md

 It is suggested to add a name key to your instance - just makes it easier to find in the future - but not required Hit "Next: Configure Security Group"

 Create a new security group
 We will need to allow the following inbound traffic rules to the instance.
-You can use default for the source SSH - Generally, I prefer to use My IP - select "My IP" from the dropdown HTTP
+You can use default for the source SSH - Generally, I prefer to use My IP as the source - select "My IP" from the dropdown HTTP
 HTTPS
 PostgreSQL